 Robert F. Graboyes

-Dr. Robert F. Graboyes, a NCPA senior fellow, is Senior Health Care Advisor at the National Federation of Independent Business (NFIB) in Washington, DC.
-His work focuses on health care issues and policies that affect independent businesses.
-He is also an adjunct Associate Professor of health economics at the medical campuses of Virginia Commonwealth University and the University of Virginia.
+Dr. Robert F. Graboyes is an NCPA senior fellow and Senior Research Fellow at the Mercatus Center at George Mason University in Arlington, VA.
+His work focuses on federal and state health care policy and on technological innovation in health care.
+He is also an adjunct Associate Professor of health economics at Virginia Commonwealth University, the University of Virginia, George Mason University, and the George Washington University.

 His academic research has revolved around the question, "How much is a less-than-100% chance at life worth?"
 He investigates how we can restructure health insurance to enable consumers to evaluate this question and act upon their subjective conclusions.
 At two major Medical campuses, he helps graduate students ask this question.
 Most are health care professionals unaccustomed to applying economic notions of scarcity to health care.